Colombian Street Food You Have to Try

 Arepas are synonymous with Colombia and a traditional Colombian food found throughout the country.
 Find these fat cornbreads being charred over coal stoves on streets throughout the country.
 Fillings range from beef to egg with some arepas split open and used as a sandwich bun.

-Our favorites arepas those found in Cali stuffed with oozing melted cheese.
+Our favorite arepas are those found in Cali stuffed with oozing melted cheese.
 But be careful not to burn the top of your mouth.

 Tamales